guipdutra/awesome-geek-podcasts/README.md

 * [Ruby5](https://www.pluralsight.com/search?q=ruby) - The latest news in the Ruby and Rails community.
 * [Ruby Rogues](https://devchat.tv/ruby-rogues/) - Ruby Rogues is a weekly panel discussion about programming.
 Ruby and technologies like Rails are what we have in common, but the discussions cover parts of the Ruby ecosystem, gems (libraries) as well as programming practices, tools, and careers.
 * [RunAs Radio](http://www.runasradio.com/) - A weekly Internet Audio Talk Show for IT Professionals working with Microsoft products.
-* [Rusty Radio](http://rustyrad.io/) - A show about the Rust programming language and community.
 * [Security Now!](https://www.grc.com/securitynow.htm) - Security Now! consists of a discussion between Steve Gibson and Leo Laporte of issues of computer security and, conversely, insecurity.
 * [Security Weekly](https://securityweekly.com) - A weekly podcast about security and info sec.
 * [ShopTalk Show](https://shoptalkshow.com/) - Podcast about front end web design, development and UX.